vojtechruz/vojtechruzicka-blog/src/posts/angular/05-component-input-output/index.md

 }
 ```

-Notice how the way we constructed our event emmiter changed - `new EventEmitter<boolean>();`.
-Between angle brackets you can define what type of data should be used for this event to ensure type safety.
-If you define `EventEmitter<boolean>`, you would not be able to later call `emit('Foo!')` as it is string and not boolean.
-If you are not familar with this concept, you can read more about [generics in typescript](https://www.typescriptlang.org/docs/handbook/generics.html).
+Notice how the way we constructed our event emitter changed - `new EventEmitter<boolean>();`.
+Between angle brackets, you can define what type of data should be used for this event to ensure type safety.
+If you define `EventEmitter<boolean>`, you would not be able to later call `emit('Foo!')` as it is a string and not boolean.
+If you are not familiar with this concept, you can read more about [generics in Typescript](https://www.typescriptlang.org/docs/handbook/generics.html).
 Our first example without any value could be rewritten as `EventEmitter<void>` for better type safety.

 With passing a value with our events, the way how we handle binding also changes a bit.
 We need to be able to access the payload (event data).
 This data can be accessed using `$event` variable.
-Thiw way we can pass the event payload to other functions or use it in expressions.
+This way, we can pass the event payload to other functions or use it in expressions.

 ```
 BEFORE: